kimttfung/DeployingDashboards/README.md

-# Deploying a sample Dashboards.jl project on Heroku - kfung
+# Deploying a Dashboards.jl project on Heroku (kfung)

 A sample project to deploy julia on heroku using [julia-buildpack](https://github.com/Optomatica/heroku-buildpack-julia)